-Movement Science prepares students for careers in different health-related disciplines, such as medicine, physical therapy, occupational therapy, physical rehabilitation, and biomedical research.
+The Movement Science (MVS) program prepares students for careers in different health-related disciplines, such as medicine, physical therapy, occupational therapy, physical rehabilitation, and biomedical research.
 The curriculum includes coursework, laboratory research opportunities, and hands-on learning experiences that focus on understanding the control, mechanics, and physiology of human movement.
-The program culminates with a B.S. degree in Movement Science with emphasis in three disciplines:
+The MVS program emphasizes three disciplines:

 Biomechanics applies principles of mechanics to human movement.
 Biomechanics courses offer good preparation for graduate studies in biomechanics, ergonomics, prosthetics, physical therapy, or rehabilitation medicine.

 Exercise Physiology focuses on metabolic, hormonal, and cardiovascular responses to acute and chronic physical activity.
 The curriculum prepares students for careers in health-related fields, as well as for graduate studies in exercise physiology, physical therapy, occupational therapy, and biomedical research.